 When the president travels, they are typically accompanied by a variety of other aircraft, including C-17s or C-130s, which are flown ahead of the president to carry security detail, supplies, equipment, and all of the required people to assist.

-The 747-200B offers more than 4,000 square feet of onboard space and includes a conference room, dining room, living quarters for the president, office space for the cabinet members, and dining spaces that can accommodate up to 100 passengers at a time.
+The 747-200B offers more than 4,000 square feet of onboard space and includes a conference room, living quarters for the president, office space for the cabinet members, and dining spaces that can accommodate up to 100 passengers at a time.
 There are 85 phones installed on the plane—some of which are secure enough to handle classified conversations.

 Inside Air Force One is also a medical suite that can be transformed into a surgical suite.
-And, as you might image, a doctor is on board and ready to serve at all times.
+As you might imagine, a doctor is on board and ready to serve at all times.

 The 747-200B aircraft is powered by four General Electric CF6-80C2B1 jet engines.
 It's equipped with both front and back airstairs, as well as a self-contained baggage loader.
 Another drastic difference between this 747 and others is that Air Force One has the ability to be refueled in flight, giving it unlimited range and endurance, and ensuring that our president can stay airborne as long as necessary.